New Year Ikebana in Kyoto: Pine, Bamboo, Plum

 New Year is a time of deep preparation.
 People prepare special foods, gifts, and decorations well in advance.
 Before welcoming the New Year, we thoroughly clean our homes.
 This cleaning is both physical and symbolic: we reset our environment, our work, our clothing, and even our personal mindset, so we can welcome the coming year with clarity and intention.

 Once everything is cleaned, we begin preparing for the coming New Year.
 Traditional New Year dishes (お節料理; osechi ryōri) require specific ingredients, and they are prepared in large quantities to last for several days.
-At the same time, homes are decorated to welcome both the New Year and the family who will gather, often with flowers and traditional Japanese wreaths.
+At the same time, homes are decorated with seasonal arrangements in Kyoto, traditional Japanese wreaths, and flowers to welcome both the New Year and the family who will gather.

 Because New Year is the biggest celebration of the year, people spend considerable time, energy, and money during this season.
 For this important occasion, three plants are traditionally used in decorations: pine, bamboo, and plum, together known as Shō-Chiku-Bai (松竹梅).